raphaelquast/EOmaps/docs/api.rst

     raster

-While ``raster`` can still be used for datasets with a few million datapoints, for extremely large datasets (> 10 million datapoints) it is recommended to use "shading" to **greatly speed-up plotting**.
+While :py:class:`raster` can still be used for datasets with a few million datapoints, for extremely large datasets (> 10 million datapoints) it is recommended to use "shading" to **greatly speed-up plotting**.
 If shading is used, a dynamic averaging of the data based on the screen-resolution and the currently visible plot-extent is performed (resampling based on the mean-value is used by default).